How we ranked the greatest players in baseball history

-The basis for our statistical formula is a stat called WAR.
+The basis for our Player Ratings System is a stat called WAR.
 WAR (Wins Above Replacement), is generally accepted among the baseball stat community as the best single measurement of baseball players.
 Over at FanGraphs, a website dedicated to baseball statistical analysis, Steve Slowinski wrote that WAR:

 Is an attempt by the sabermetric baseball community to summarize a players total contributions to their team in one statistic.
 WAR basically looks at a player and asks the question, If this player got injured and their team had to replace them with a minor leaguer or someone from their bench, how much value would the team be losing?

 We understand that there are many baseball fans who hate advanced statistical analysis.
 We don’t care.
 In order for our rankings to be taken seriously by serious baseball historians we needed to use a method that was credible.
 If you think WAR is ridiculous, that’s fine.
 Start your own website and make your own rankings.

 II.
 The Foundation of our Player Ratings System

 Here’s an important reason we decided on WAR as the basis for our rankings: we looked at the best players at each position and noticed that WAR basically seemed to get things right.
 Where we expected a player to be in the top 10 or top 20, they usually were.
 There were some surprises, sure.
 But for the most part if we thought a player was great before we looked at WAR, he still was after.
 And where we were surprised, we investigated and it made sense.
 We didn’t always agree, which is why we added a subjective factor to our ratings formula.